SystemsApproach/private5g/cloud.rst

 traditionally been the centerpiece of the Telco management story.
 The terminology is also different, but that only matters if you are trying to map Telco terminology onto cloud terminology.
-This is a topic we take up in a companinion book, and focus instead on a from-scratch cloud-based design.
+This is a topic we take up in a companion book, and focus instead on a from-scratch cloud-based design.

 .. _reading_ops: